 Land the promotion and payrise

-One of the main reasons you might take on postgraduate study is to ascend to the next rung of the corporate ladder (which is code for a promotion and payrise).
+One of the main reasons you might be asking what’s after a bachelor’s degree is because you want to ascend to the next rung of the corporate ladder (which is code for a promotion and payrise).
 Postgrad study is a clear indicator that you’ve taken your skill set to the next level.
 This generally means you’ll be compensated for these new skills with a new role and higher salary.

 Just say you’re an IT professional looking to broaden your skills.
 Data science is a new and emerging field – and applied data scientists are in high demand.
 Adding a data science qualification (like the Graduate Certificate in Applied Data Science) to your arsenal means that you’re more likely to go from a IT professional to an IT specialist earning well over six-figures.